nalvarez508/mostreactsbot/README.md

 # Most Reacts Bot
 Discord bot to tally up your top 5 reactions (in a channel, specific emoji, or overall).

+*NOTE: I work on a private version of the bot with more functionality.
+This version is only for reaction counting and has not been implemented with modules containing classes and Discord cogs.
+Code samples can be requested via email.*

 ## About Me
 I'm an undergraduate student at the University of Nevada, Reno majoring in Computer Science.
 Always enjoyed working with computers so it seemed like a natural choice.
 The first langauge I ever used was Python and then switched to C/C++, learning OOP and good practices, so in a sense I've come full circle.
 Without that base knowledge I'm sure this code would look (more) like bundles of spaghetti.